japoeder/gilfoyle/README.md

-# Hendricks
+# Gilfoyle

 ### Introduction

-This is the core data loading service for the following:
+MLOps service for the following:

-1. Simple load that drops existing records in raw collection, and reloads data over the specified window
-   * May need to load year by year if you aren't sure how far back the data goes.
-2. QC checks missing minutes over a specified window, and attempts to reload
-3. Stream load reads live data into the raw price collection
+1. a
+2. b
+3. c

 ### Service